 Okay… so screens aren’t always the answer.
 Here are some great options for toys that will keep your kids occupied while not being totally messy.

 Your little ones need headphones to fit their little ears.
 These are some of our favorites.
 I mean, I can only listen to “Let it Go” so many times…

 Remember what I said about screen time?
 Yeah, sometimes when you’re traveling it’s better to just give in to keep the peace.

 On the Go

 If you’re looking for an extremely lightweight option This.
 Is. it.
 It’s super small and fits almost anywhere.
 Only drawback (for us at least) is it only fits one kid so we’d have to corral the other somehow.

 Here’s our choice for a double stroller for travel.
 This is so much more lightweight than our daily stroller.
 I can collapse it and set it up while holding one baby and wrangling a toddler.
 A must-have for travel.

-This is our go-to stroller for day-to-day with 2 little ones.
+This is our go-to stroller for day-to-day with two little ones.
 It’s comfortable for them, easy to use for us (baby can stay right in her car seat), and looks great.

 I love this wrap for newborns as it’s customizable and can fit their little frames better.
 (And it’s great if your babies are still stay under the typical 8 pound weight minimum for other carriers).